 Her artwork and research has received major support from The National Endowment for the Arts (NEA), The National Science Foundation (NSF) and Fulbright among others, including support for two over $1.5 million projects: the NEA and Intel-supported ISEA2012: Machine Wilderness Symposium for which she served as Artistic Director, and a 5-year NSF Division of Chemistry project titled Sustainable Energy Pathways in Engineering and Technology (SEPTET) for which she was a Co-Principal Investigator.

-She co-edited the book Far Field: Digital Culture, Climate Change and the Poles published on Intellect Press, and has written and published eight book chapters and entries, 20 journal articles and conference papers, and several short editorial essays, curatorial statements.
+She co-edited the book Far Field: Digital Culture, Climate Change and the Poles published on Intellect Press and authored Hack the Grid published by the Carnegie Museum of Art, and has written and published eight book chapters and entries, 20 journal articles and conference papers, and several short editorial essays, curatorial statements.

 She helped to develop and implement the first new media program at Robert Morris College and the first web design program at Columbia College Chicago, where she was voted 2000/2001 Teacher of the Year in recognition of her work connecting students to the wider community through collaborative projects.
 She later helped to design and direct the Integrated Media Arts (IMA) Master of Fine Arts Program at Hunter College/CUNY where she developed courses in teaching, pedagogy, theory and practice.
 As Director of the IMA MFA, she helped to develop interdisciplinary social-issue focused thesis guidelines and procedures and chaired 18 thesis committees.